Operation & Maintenance Subgroup

 List of Cables Subgroup Members

-One of two new Subgroups for DeepWind in 2023.
-The Cables Subgroup has grown to152 members and our Industry Co-chairs are Dr Qi Tang from NBO Orient Cables and Liam Moore of 2H Offshore Engineering.
+One of two new Subgroups for DeepWind introduced in 2023.
+The Cables Subgroup has grown to159 members and our Industry Co-chair is Liam Moore of 2H Offshore Engineering.
 Companies wishing to join this newer one of our subgroups can submit a DeepWind membership application and select the Cables Subgroup in the subgroup section.
 Existing DeepWind members can just ask to be added to the subgroup.

 Explore our other specialist subgroups using the links below